monika-hobbyt/obsidian-goals-plugin/README.md

 2. Use consistent property names across all goal files
 3. Link child goals to parents using wikilinks: `goal: "[[Parent Goal Name]]"`
 4. Set `progress` only on leaf goals (goals without children)
+5. Use lower priority numbers for more important goals (1 = highest priority)

 ### Manual Recalculation